 Cash and passports are usually covered by a separate limit, similar to the ‘valuables’ one.
 It’s cunningly called the ‘cash and passport limit’ - for example, Top Dog Insurance's Gold cover specifies £2,000 of baggage cover, but £500 for personal money and passport.

-Some of the best backpacker travel insurance policies may have higher limits than cheaper rivals, so their policy documents can help you compare cover before you buy.
+Some of the best backpacker travel insurance policies may have higher limits than cheaper rivals.
+Their policy documents can help you compare cover before you buy.

 You’ve got a choice between the plastic sunnies that came free with your last holiday mag and a pair of designer glasses that actually look good.
-It’s a no-brainer – the designer pair are coming with you and at £75, they are pricey but they are cheap in the world of insurance so they’ll be covered.
+It’s a no-brainer – the designer pair are coming with you and at £75, they are pricey, but they are cheap in the world of insurance so might be covered?

 For example, Columbus Direct Travel Insurance's Globetrotter policy has a £50 limit on sunglasses, so with that policy you might want to take a cheaper pair.
-With less valuable items it’s also worth checking the excess on your policy because they may be under it and so the insurer will expect you to cover the costs if they go missing or get broken.
+With less valuable items it’s also worth checking the excess on your policy because they may less expensive than the excess.
+This means the insurer will expect you to cover the costs if they go missing or get broken.
 If you lose a £120 pair of Ray-Bans but the excess is £100, you'll only get £20 for your claim.

 Some insurers have some odd exclusions – Explorer Travel Insurance (which you can get a discount for through our backpacker travel insurance group) excludes any damage to fine china.
-So there you go – don’t pack Grandma’s favourite dinner set.
+So there you go – don’t pack Grandma’s favourite dinner set, and make sure anything else you want to take is covered.

 If you're thinking about travelling to an unstable country, you might want to read our guide to travel insurance with terrorism cover and for dangerous areas.